 After quantitative and qualitative data has been collected, it can be analyzed with data visualization software so that your team can reconstruct the mapped customer journeys created earlier, by each persona.
 Be prepared for the data to directly contradict conventional wisdom.
 Perhaps it will say that your ‘Mother’ persona researches product performance and design more than durability and safety.
 Or, that your ‘Business Professional’ persona is easily swayed by their friends’ opinions on social media.
 Uncovering these data-driven insights is the most valuable aspect of customer journey analysis.
 Keep an open mind and trust your data.
 And remember that personas evolve and should be revisited regularly.

 Generating these insights requires seeing the same customers across different channels.
 This is incredibly difficult, because customers are typically identified differently in every channel.
 On websites, they are seen as anonymous cookies, but in-store they are identified with rewards numbers.
 This is where having a data foundation provides a tremendous benefit.
-In addition to aggregating data from all customer touchpoints, a data foundation, such as Signal’s Fuse Open Data Platform, can match customers IDs so that your data set can show the same user across channels.
+In addition to aggregating data from all customer touchpoints, a data foundation, such as Signal’s platform, can match customers IDs so that your data set can show the same user across channels.

 As you begin uncovering these customer journey insights, start brainstorming media, content, and messaging optimization strategies.
 To prioritize what changes to make first, look for changes that can have positive effects across multiple persona customer journeys.